migrmrz/spotwilio-jukebox/README.md

-# spotwilio-jukebox
+# Spotwilio jukebox

-A digital jukebox powered by Spotify
+A digital jukebox with Python, Twilio, Flask, Spotify and Genius where you can search music to then add it to a playlist.

+This is how it works: